mindesik/jstrans/README.md

 ## Usage

-Edit `config/jstrans.php`, add some translations to load:
+Edit `config/jstrans.php`, add translations you wish to use in javascript:

 ```php
 return [